Menditect/documentation/docs/mta/test-configuration.md

 - First, make sure that the Applications that exist in the Test Configuration you want to import, are [added to MTA](application#register-application-in-mta).
 - Navigate to "Test Configurations" in the top menu.
-- Click <i class="fas fa-ellipsis"></i> and then "<i class="fa-sharp fa-light fa-arrow-right-to-bracket"></i> Import Test Configuration".
+- Click <i class="fas fa-ellipsis"></i> and then `Import Test Configuration`.
 - Select a file from your file system.
 - Click Import.

-If the Import text file is valid, MTA will open the imported Test Configuration, showing a progress page.
+If the Import file is valid, MTA will open the imported Test Configuration, showing a progress page.
 As long as the import is running, you will not be able to edit anything inside the Test Configuration.

-If the Import text file was edited after it was [downloaded](#export-a-test-configuration-to-file), the import will fail.
+If the Import file was edited after it was downloaded, the import will fail.

 ### Share a Test Configuration